Jul 21, 2021Remote jobs23 min read

 💡 If you are uncertain of who to include in your message, or there are multiple people who could easily be the hiring manager, just include both.
 It doesn't hurt.
 It might even give you an advantage to have several people included in an email.

 Use an email hunting tool Once you have the hiring manager's first and last name, use an email hunting tool to get their email.
-My favorite is Norbert, but there are many out there.
+My favorites are Norbert and Hunter, but there are many out there.
 Most require a first name, last name and website URL of the company they work for.
 This tool works 9/10, which is pretty good.
 Note that sometimes you might have to tweak first names (ex.
 Samuel → Sam).

 For the contacts where an email can't be found, try to find another (appropriate) way to message them.
 Twitter is a great bet.
 In fact, if your hiring manager is super active on Twitter, they are likely to rather be messaged there than over email.
 In a worst-case scenario you can message on LinkedIn, although note that LinkedIn has a lot of spam, so many people don't read all their DMs, and you'll have to go out of your way to sound authentic and conversational.